Jeff Perry (American actor)

 Jeffrey Perry (born August 16, 1955) is an American actor of stage, television, and film.
-He is known for his role as Richard Katimski on the teen drama My So-Called Life, Thatcher Grey on the medical drama series Grey's Anatomy, Cyrus Beene on the political drama series Scandal, all for ABC, and as Inspector Harvey Leek on the CBS crime drama Nash Bridges.
-He currently stars on the ABC drama Alaska Daily, alongside Hilary Swank.
+He is known for his role as Richard Katimski on the teen drama My So-Called Life, Terrance Steadman on Prison Break, Thatcher Grey on the medical drama series Grey's Anatomy, Cyrus Beene on the political drama series Scandal, all for ABC, and as Inspector Harvey Leek on the CBS crime drama Nash Bridges.
+He most recently starred on the ABC drama Alaska Daily, alongside Hilary Swank.